program-world-labs/DDDGo/README.md

 ## 🚀 Getting Started

 ### 📦 Installation

 1. Clone the DDDGo repository:

 ```sh
 git clone https://github.com/program-world-labs/DDDGo
 ```

 2. Change to the project directory:

 ```sh
 cd DDDGo
 ```

 3. Install the dependencies:

 ```sh
 go mod tidy
 ```

 ### 🧪 Running Tests

 ```sh
 make test
 ```

 ---

 ## 🗺 Roadmap

-> - [X] `ℹ️ Role Implementation`
+> - [x] `ℹ️ Role Implementation`
 > - [ ] `ℹ️ Event Sourcing Implementation`
 > - [ ] `ℹ️ User Implementation`
 > - [ ] `ℹ️ Group Implementation`
 > - [ ] `ℹ️ Wallet Implementation`

 ---

 ## 🤝 Contributing

 Contributions are always welcome!
 Please follow these steps:

 1. Fork the project repository.
 This creates a copy of the project on your account that you can modify without affecting the original project.
 2. Clone the forked repository to your local machine using a Git client like Git or GitHub Desktop.
 3. Create a new branch with a descriptive name (e.g., `new-feature-branch` or `bugfix-issue-123`).

 ```sh
 git checkout -b new-feature-branch
 ```

 4. Make changes to the project's codebase.
 5. Commit your changes to your local branch with a clear commit message that explains the changes you've made.

 ```sh
 git commit -m 'Implemented new feature.'
 ```

 6. Push your changes to your forked repository on GitHub using the following command

 ```sh
 git push origin new-feature-branch
 ```

 7. Create a new pull request to the original project repository.
 In the pull request, describe the changes you've made and why they're necessary.
    The project maintainers will review your changes and provide feedback or merge them into the main branch.

 ---

 ## 📄 License

 This project is licensed under the `ℹ️ INSERT-LICENSE-TYPE` License.
 See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.

 ---

 ## 👏 Acknowledgments

-> - `ℹ️  List any resources, contributors, inspiration, etc.`

 ---